Making the world a better place can begin right here at home.

 It’s more sensational for media outlets to carry stories of global disaster than to talk about issues and people within our own reach, in our own cities, province or country.
 Local needs often go unmet simply because we’re unaware of exactly what the needs are and how we can help.
 Common questions are often; What can we do?
 How can we help?
 Where do we start?

-Raven’s presentations and programs are designed to provide information and insight into Aboriginal culture and worldview which often times results in students and teachers wholeheartedly wanting to engage and support with Aboriginal communities.
+Raven’s presentations and programs are designed to provide information and insight into Indigenous culture and worldview which often times results in students and teachers wholeheartedly wanting to engage and support with Indigenous communities.
 There are several ways that we can contribute or get involved.

 Here are a few local Programs that Raven has direct involvement with.